 Depending on the above considerations and your electricity rate, it may make sense to send your mining machine to a mining colocation site for hosting on your behalf.
 The mining colocation business takes a “hosting fee” in return for setup, ensuring proper operations, electricity and ongoing maintenance.

 There are many hosting options available in the US / Canada such as Compute North, Frontier, Core Scientific, Lightspeed, and many more.
-Crypto Mining Tools recently came out with a mining map with more options in North America.
+Crypto Mining Tools offers a mining map with more options in North America.
+Hashrate Index provides a database of hosted colocations in the US, Canada, Russia, Paraguay and more.
 F2Pool has a list of hosting locations in China and the CIS region.
-BC Mining is an upcoming facility in Paraguay, South America.
+BC Mining offers multiple projects in South America.
 Please make sure to do your own research before making any decision on engaging a colocation business.

 Connect your machine to the power outlet via the built-in PSU.
 Then connect your miner to your internet-connected router or switch using a standard network cable.
 You are now ready to power up your miner.

 To get started, use a scanning tool like AngryIP or Locator to scan every device on your local network and see its IP address.
 After you have identified your miner’s IP address, you are ready to proceed with Configuration.

 Enter the local network IP address of your miner in the URL bar of any web browser.
 A dashboard similar to the one shown below will pop up.
 We are setting up a StrongU STU-U6, but the process is similar for other ASICs.

 Choosing a Mining Pool